 - Learn specific application requirements for each program you're interested in.

 - Request all official transcripts from all the undergrad and graduate schools you've attended be mailed to Gallaudet's graduate admissions office.
+The mailing address is:

 - Request official test scores - MAT, GRE or TOEFL.
 Test requirements may vary by program.